 After reading, I understood more clearly.
 We humans were originally created by God; God gives us the opportunity to come into this world to experience life, to experience His work, and to get knowledge of the Creator’s sovereignty and authority.
-So in our lives, we should, worship God and live under His dominion; finally we can attain true knowledge of Him and obtain His commendation.
+So in our lives, we should believe in God, worship God and live under His dominion; finally we can attain true knowledge of Him and obtain His commendation.
 This is what we should seek in our life, and this is the most meaningful thing.
 Just like Job, he spent his life seeking to know God’s sovereignty and authority, and walking the way of fearing God and shunning evil.
 Although he was the greatest of all the men of the east, and his assets were abundant, however, he didn’t live for fame and fortune, nor did he care the gaining or losing of his worldly possessions.
-Even when he lost all his property and all of his children, his body was covered with sore boils and he endured agony as no other person could, he didn’t give up walking in God’s way, nor did he deny God’s name, but he still extolled God’s great power, bearing beautiful and resounding testimony to God before Satan.
+Even when he lost all his property and all of his children, his body was covered with sore boils and he endured agony as no other person could, he didn’t give up walking in God’s way, nor did he deny, but he still extolled God’s great power, bearing beautiful and resounding testimony to God before Satan.
 At last, he gained true knowledge of God amid his experiences.
 Job’s pursuit was approved by God and also gratified God, and God bestowed double blessings upon him.
 Finally Job died full of days, and lived the utmost significant life.

 Today, I can have the good fortune to come before God and accept the guidance and supply of God’s words.
 I am willing to live according to God’s words, seek to know and experience God’s sovereignty and authority in the course of believing in God, fulfill my duty as a creature to satisfy God, and submit everything to God’s hands.
 I will no longer struggle on the way of seeking fame and fortune with my own hands.
 I have truly experienced that when I live before God and fulfill my duty as a created being, my mind is at ease.
 I also have understood only God’s work can save me from Satan’s harm, so that I can freely follow and worship God like Job.
 Living in this way is the most valuable thing as well as the greatest happiness.